EU diplomats on guard at Belarusian writer's home

 The unusual diplomatic guard in her home comes as EU states prepare to blacklist Belarusian officials guilty of violence and of rigging the 9 August presidential election.

+The visa bans and asset freezes are to hit 31 names, including the interior minister, and to come into force on 22 September, the Reuters news agency reported, citing EU sources.

-But the EU is wary of looking too active, in case it feeds president Alexander Lukashenko's propaganda on alleged Western interference.
+But at the same time, the EU is wary of looking too active, in case it feeds president Alexander Lukashenko's propaganda on alleged Western interference.

 Protests calling for a free and fair election have seen tens of thousands of Belarusians from all walks of life face down riot squads in city streets every Sunday for the past five weeks.